Requiem (Rutter): Music

 Rutter structured the work in seven movements, similar to the setting of Gabriel Fauré.
-One of the movements is The Lord is my Shepherd, which he had written as an anthem in 1976.
+One of the movements is The Lord is my Shepherd, a setting of Psalm 23, which he had written as an anthem in 1976.

 Table of movements

 The following table shows the title, Tempo marking, voices, time, key and text sources for the seven movements.
 The information is given for the beginning of the movements.
 Rutter frequently shifts tempo, key and time.
 The source for the details is the vocal score, unless otherwise noted.